Round Here (George Michael song)

-"Round Here" is a song by British singer George Michael from his fifth studio album, Patience.
+"Round Here" is a song by English singer-songwriter George Michael from his fifth studio album, Patience.
 It was released on 1 November 2004 and reached number thirty-two on the UK Singles Chart.
-The song is about George Michael's childhood and how he remembers his first day at school.
+The song is about Michael's childhood and how he remembers his first day at school.
 The music video (directed by Andy Morahan) includes recording the song in studio, plus some clips of Kingsbury, London, where Michael was born.